-The IEEE Robotics & Automation Society recoginzes the importance of compentions in the development and advancement of the science.
+The IEEE Robotics & Automation Society recognizes the importance of competition in the development and advancement of the science.

-In 2014, IEEE RAS AdCom has set aside a large budget to support a number of Robot Challenges at ICRA and IROS.
-The competitions below are scheduled to take place at ICRA 2015 in Seattle, Washington.
+In 2014, IEEE RAS AdCom set aside a large budget to support a number of Robot Challenges at ICRA and IROS.
+The competitions below took place at ICRA 2015 in Seattle, Washington.

 RAS Special Interest Group on Humanitarian Technology (SIGHT) moves forward with second competition at ICRA 2015

-The IEEE RAS SIGHT (Special Interest Group in Humanitarian Technologies) is inviting the academic and industrial community to participate in the second Humanitarian Robotics and Automation Technology Challenge (HRATC) at the 2015 International Conference on Robotics and Automation (ICRA '14).
+The IEEE RAS-SIGHT (Special Interest Group in Humanitarian Technologies) is inviting the academic and industrial community to participate in the second Humanitarian Robotics and Automation Technology Challenge (HRATC) at the 2015 International Conference on Robotics and Automation (ICRA '15).
 The group solicited team description papers in Fall 2014 and received submissions from several countries.
 Next events include qualification simulations using the ROS/Gazebo framework, and the remote operation of a Husky platform physically located in Portugal.
-Find out more information about the event, visit HRATC2015.
+For more information about this event, visit HRATC2015.

 MicroNano Robotics and Automation TC organizes the 6th consecutive Microrobot Challenge at ICRA